Quick Tips for Riding in Bentonville

-Say what you will about Walmart, but the money the Walton Foundation has poured into the trails and community development in Northwest Arkansas – and across the state – is mindblowing.
-This part of middle America has seriously become the Disney World for mountain bikers.
+Say what you will about Walmart, but the Walton Family Foundation’s investment in the region’s trails and community development is nothing short of amazing.
+This once-sleepy corner of middle America has transformed into a veritable Disneyland for mountain bikers.

-If you’re planning a mountain biking trip to Bentonville, Arkansas, this post covers everything you need to know about planning your trip.
-Learn the best trails to ride, route recommendations, where to eat, and more!
+If you’re planning a trip to Bentonville, Arkansas, I put together this guide that has everything you need to make the most of your visit, from the top trails to ride, route recommendations, where to eat, and more!

 Bentonville Mountain Biking Map

-This map shows all the main mountain biking trail networks around Bentonville.
+This map shows all the main mountain biking trail networks around Northwest Arkansas.
 If you’re looking for even more riding, check out my post on the best mountain biking in Arkansas.

-- Blowing Springs & the Alice in Wonderland Trails
+Head to Blowing Springs & The Alice in Wonderland Trails

-Little Sugar (and The Back 40 – see below) are the rolling cross-country areas of Bentonville, although there are a few pockets of some fun tech.
+Little Sugar (and The Back 40 – see below) are the rolling cross-country areas of Bentonville, although there are a few pockets of some fun tech if you know where to look.
 Little Sugar is northwest of downtown in the residential community of Bella Vista.

 There is one 25+ mile loop around Little Sugar called Tunnel Vision.
 It rolls in and out of neighborhoods on mellow terrain with lots of well-built climbs and long, fast descents.
 I’ve done the full loop twice and it’s actually pretty fun and worth doing if you have 25+ miles in your legs.
 If you’re not up for a big-mile day, there are plenty of options for shorter rides at Little Sugar (see route recommendations below).